 Anger, when directed for a reason, is healthy; however, when it is free-floating and unbridled it will eat away at you and increase your overall stress level.
 Reach into your inner core and find a comfortable place where you can allow your mind to be calm – the place where loved ones exist and where smiles and laughter and good times are in abundance.
 Extend your hand and its warmth will be met by those that care about and for you.

-Your mind has an amazing ability to heal you, if you let it.
-No one denies that you have the right to feel badly, but wallowing in self-pity does not help your body to heal.
-What can be done with the feelings of isolation, frustration and anger?
+Your mind has an amazing ability to heal you if you let it.
+No one denies that you have the right to feel bad, but wallowing in self-pity does not help your body to heal.
+What can be done with feelings of isolation, frustration, and anger?
 Confiding your feelings with a friend or counselor helps.
 Writing your worries down in a private journal to get them off your mind will often soften the tension and distress.
 Centers such as the Norma F. Pfriem Breast Care Center will be your advocate; friends await you there to direct you or just lend a hand on a bad day.
-Likewise, excluding your spouse, significant other, family or friends in the attempt to shelter them, often works in the reverse.
+Likewise, excluding your spouse, significant other, family, or friends in the attempt to shelter them, often works in the reverse.
 Openness allows for greater understanding and compassion.
 They, too, want to help and may also be feeling frustrated and alone.
 If you isolate yourself within an impenetrable barrier, those that care about you cannot share their loving warmth.
 You are counseled to let them into your life to calm the energy imbalances within you.

 Jump-start your body with daily exercise.
 Feelings of well being, due to increased blood and oxygen flowing through your body, are essential and add to your peace of mind.
 Likewise, exercising daily produces pleasing substances called endorphins, which assist in the regulation of your happiness.
 The stress created by your body is translated into accelerating levels of cortisol similar to that found in the runner about to start a race.
 Exercise is a way in which the body can reduce these levels and calm down once again.